Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Methodology

-Then, $X$ is linearly projected to queries $Q$, keys $K$, and values $V$ for computing the focal attention and MixF3N to obtain the output tensor $Z \in \mathbb{R}^{(T_{lf}+T_{pf}) \times W_{h} \times W_{w} \times C_{out}}$: where ${\rm LN}$ and ${\rm MHFA}$ denote the layer normalization and multi-head focal attention, respectively, $\mathcal{P}_{qkv}$ is the linear projection layer, and the key difference of our Mix Focal Transformer compared with the previous VI-Trans~\cite{li2022towards} lies in the newly-designed Mix Fusion Feed Forward Network (MixF3N).
+where ${\rm LN}$ and ${\rm MHFA}$ denote the layer normalization and multi-head focal attention, respectively, $\mathcal{P}_{qkv}$ is the linear projection layer, and the key difference of our Mix Focal Transformer compared with the previous VI-Trans~\cite{li2022towards} lies in the newly-designed Mix Fusion Feed Forward Network (MixF3N).
 We omit the time dimension for simplicity.